etiennegodin/inat-obs-scorer/README.md

-# inat-obs-scorer
+# inat-obs-scorer v0.1

-> Early triage machine learning model for inaturalist observations
+> Expert Review Prioritization Engine for inaturalist

-> Which “Needs ID” observations are most likely to reach Research Grade if reviewed soon?
+Which “Needs ID” observations are most likely to reach Research Grade if reviewed soon?

-"I modeled consensus formation in citizen science and built a prioritization engine to improve expert review efficiency using time-aware supervised learning and calibrated ranking models."

-Product prompt:

-Experts are overwhelmed.
-Thousands of “Needs ID” observations sit untouched.
-We want to prioritize:
-- Observations likely to be misidentified
-- Observations likely to reach Research Grade with one more ID
-- Observations from underrepresented taxa/regions

-Resource allocation modeling
-Ranking problem
-Time-window prediction

-## Features
-- Data pipeline for inaturalist observations
-- CLI interface

 ## Data Challenges

-- Avoid temporal leakage and reconstruct features at time $t$
+- Avoid temporal leakage and reconstruct features at time of observation submission
     - Reconstruct identifications history per observation
     - Reconstruct community taxon from identifications using iNaturalist's algorithm
         - Taxonomic hierarchy
     - Reconstruct research grade in history based using community taxon

 ## Installation